gainwell-ohio/spbm/docs/CNS/opioid_addiction.md

 Vivitrol may be billed by the pharmacy if it is not dispensed directly to the patient.
 If not administered by the pharmacist, the drug must be released only to the administering provider or administering provider's staff, following all regulations for a Prescription Pick-Up Station as described by the Ohio Board of Pharmacy.

+### Sublocade

-## Sublocade Drug Utilization Review Criteria
+Sublocade Drug Utilization Review Criteria

 -   Dosing schedule will be limited to 300mg/30 days.

-## Additional Sublocade Information
+Additional Sublocade Information

 Sublocade may be billed by the pharmacy if it is not dispensed directly to the patient.
 If not administered at the pharmacy, the drug must be released only to the administering provider or administering provider's staff, following all applicable regulations.